New York State Resident Tuition Policy

 campus is responsible for determining a student's residency status and tuition charges.

 The campus determination is final.
-See the Glossary for information about terms used
+See the Glossary of Terms below for information

 Download a NYS residency application